simplygoodwork/craft-donkeytail/readme.md

 - `leftPercentage`: The left percentage value of the dot’s anchor point in relation to the canvas
 - `topPercentage`: The top percentage value of the dot’s anchor point in relation to the canvas
 - `topLeftStyles`: Returns the top and left percentages as CSS style properties and values.
-For example `top:42.1210%;left:88.1337%;`
+For example `top:42.1210%;left:88.1337%;`.

 ### Real world example

 You’ll need to render the canvas asset yourself as you normally would within a template. (the field doens’t offer this incase you’d like to use a different, perhaps simplified version in the control panel)

 A real would example would likely have the canvas in a parent container with `position:relative`.
 The dots can then be set to `position:absolute` and their positions output using an inline style attribute and `{{ entry.fieldName.topLeftStyles }}`.
-Don't forget to use negative margins or similar to move your front-end marker's point to the match the anchor point of the dot.
+Don't forget to use negative margins or similar to move your front-end marker’s point to the match the anchor point of the dot.

 ## Changelog

 ### 1.0.1

-- Removes potentially upcoming feature reveal.
+- Removes potentially upcoming feature reveal
-- Fixes readme intro to match marketing page.
+- Fixes readme intro to match marketing page
-- Fixes US spelling.
+- Fixes US spelling
-- Fixes tag ordering to make more sense.
+- Fixes tag ordering to make more sense
 - Adds description for Craft plugins page
 - Adds correct URLs for docs/releases etc.